strapi/documentation/docusaurus/docs/dev-docs/preview.md

 }
 ```

+### 5. Allow the front-end to be embedded

+On the Strapi side, [the `allowedOrigins` configuration parameter](#allowed-origins) allows the admin panel to load the front-end window in an iframe.
+But allowing the embedding works both ways, so on the front-end side, you also need to allow the window to be embedded in Strapi's admin panel.

+This requires the front-end application to have its own header directive, the CSP `frame-ancestors` directive.
+Setting this directive up depends on how your website is built.
+For instance, setting this up in Next.js requires a middleware configuration (see [Next.js docs](https://nextjs.org/docs/app/building-your-application/configuring/content-security-policy)).

 ### Next steps

 Once the preview system is set up, you need to adapt your data fetching logic to handle draft content appropriately.
 This involves: